Tekki/sql-ledger/doc/latex_templates.md

 ## <a id="qrbill"></a>Variables for Swiss QR Bill

-For documents sent to customers, several variables are prepared that can be used for the LaTeX `qrcode` package so generate QR Codes for Swiss QR Bills.
+For documents sent to customers, several variables are prepared that can be used to generate QR Codes for Swiss QR Bills.

 | variable            | content                                     |
 |---------------------|---------------------------------------------|